 Day 13: India (Varanasi)

-The next morning we arrived in Varanasi.
-The first thing we did was walk around the Ghat which is where our hotel was conveniently located.
+The next morning I arrived in Varanasi.
+The first thing I did was walk around the Ghat which is where my hotel was conveniently located.

-We heard that one of the popular things to do in Varanasi is to bathe in the spiritual Ganges River, so we dipped our feet in.
-We were not brave enough to fully bathe in the river.
-With all the cremation ashes that are thrown in the river on a daily basis, we just couldn’t get ourselves to fully immerse in the water.
+I heard that one of the popular things to do in Varanasi is to bathe in the spiritual Ganges River, so I dipped my feet in.
+I was not brave enough to fully bathe in the river.
+With all the cremation ashes that are thrown in the river on a daily basis, I just couldn’t bring myself to fully immerse in the water.
 All in all, it was refreshing and beautiful.

-Later that evening we booked a boat tour which went up and down the Ganges and visited the two cremation sites.
-It was very spiritual and romantic.
-Varanasi was definitely what we needed to lift our spirits after some of the negative things we experienced in India.
-After the boat ride was over, we went back to the main Ghat to watch the candle ceremony, which is performed nightly.
+Later that evening I booked a boat tour which went up and down the Ganges and visited the two cremation sites.
+It was very spiritual.
+Varanasi was definitely what I needed to lift my spirits.
+After the boat ride was over, I went back to the main Ghat to watch the candle ceremony, which is performed nightly.
 The ceremony is 45 minutes long from 6:45 pm to 7:30pm.
 It was enjoyable to watch and consisted of singing and dancing and drew large crowds.

 Day 14: India (Varanasi)

-We spent this day walking around Varanasi and spending time on our balcony which overlooked the Ganges.
-While on our balcony, we were accosted by an angry little monkey who decided to grab and hold onto Jackie’s hair.
-Like the ones in Malaysia, these guys are pretty sneaky!
-Sam, being the awesome husband he is trying to defend Jackie, squared off with him.
-He let go of Jackie’s hair, and proceeded to show his fangs to show he was the alpha.
-With Jackie back inside, we decided it was better to give him the win that day, so that we all may live to see another day :).
+I spent this day walking around Varanasi and spending time on the balcony which overlooked the Ganges.
+While on the balcony, an angry little monkey desided to square off with me.
+Like the ones in Malaysia, these guys are pretty sneaky! this monkey proceeded to show his fangs to show he was the alpha.
+I decided it was better to give him the win that day, so that I may live to see another day :).

 Hotel Sita